Atlantic Immigration Program (AIP) [R204(c) – C18] - Agreements or arrangements – International Mobility Program

 - a letter issued by the endorsing Atlantic province requesting that IRCC issue a work permit

-- a completed and signed Undertaking for an application for a work permit exempted from a Labour Market Impact Assessment (LMIA) as part of the Atlantic Immigration Program (IMM 0156E (PDF, 255 KB)) form
+- a completed and signed Undertaking for an application for a work permit exempted from a Labour Market Impact Assessment (LMIA) as part of the Atlantic Immigration Program (AIP) (IMM 0156E [PDF]) form

-- proof of qualifying work experience in the occupation sought, except recent graduates
+- proof of qualifying work experience for employment that the foreign national is able to perform and is likely to accept and carry out, except recent graduates

 - qualifying language test results that are less than 2 years old